payara/Payara-Examples/microprofile/config-injection/Readme.md

-# Example of using Microprofile Config api
+# Example of using Microprofile Config API

-This example shows how to use the Microprofile Config api to inject properties into a servlet.
+This example shows how to use the Microprofile Config API to inject properties into a servlet.